-Figure 3.
-The Hoover Auditorium (est. 2014)
+Figure 3: The Hoover Auditorium (Opened in 2014)

-Staffing levels both at the Faculty and the Teaching Hospital have improved since the end of the war.
+Levels staffing, both at the Faculty and the Teaching Hospital have improved since the end of the war.
 Today, the Faculty strives towards innovation and improvement, aiming to produce doctors who are better able to meet the challenges of the future.